rstacruz/cheatsheets/jscoverage.md

 ### test/setup.js

 Instead of requiring `YOURFILE.js`, use `-cov.js` when it's necessary.
-It's preferred to do this in the test files (rather than the main entry points).
+It's preferred to do this in the test files (rather than the main entry points) so not to mess with browserify.

     var cov = (!! process.env.COVERAGE);
     global.Mylib = require(cov ? 'mylib' : 'mylib-cov');